LGBTQ rights in Italy

-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Italy significantly advanced in the 21st century, although LGBTQ people still face various challenges not experienced by non-LGBT residents, despite public opinion being increasingly liberal and in favor of LGBT rights.
-According to ILGA-Europe's 2021 report, the status of LGBT rights in Italy is below the standards of other Western European countries - such as still not recognizing same-sex marriage, lacking nationwide discrimination protections for goods and services, as well as not granting to same-sex couples full parental rights, such as joint adoption and IVF.
+However, according to ILGA-Europe's 2021 report, the status of LGBT rights in Italy is below the standards of other Western European countries - such as still not recognizing same-sex marriage, lacking nationwide discrimination protections for goods and services, as well as not granting to same-sex couples full parental rights, such as joint adoption and IVF.
 Italy and Japan are the only G7 nations where same-sex marriages are not recognized.